-If your centre is already approved, you should only need to complete and submit a qualification approval form to deliver this qualification.
+If your centre is already approved then you should only need to complete and submit a qualification approval form to deliver this qualification.
 However, you may also need to complete an additional staff approval form if the qualification is going to be delivered by staff who are not currently approved by YMCA Awards.
 Details of additional approvals can be found on our website: www.ymcaawards.co.uk/approvals.

-Tutor, assessor and IQA requirements
+Tutor, assessor and internal quality assurer (IQA) approval requirements